Free how to paint a picture of a covered bridge in a landscape, an art lesson, and a printable watercolor worksheet.

 This is a good practice project and skill builder for any young artist or beginner.

-Teachers and parents will be able to use this in class or as a do at home project.
+Teachers and parents can use this in class or as a do-at-home project.
 It can be a lesson by itself or an extra activity.

 A WORD ABOUT PRINTING THE WORKSHEET